victors3136/Javin/README.md

  - Heap Management and Garbage Collection (heap_alloc, heap_write, heap_read)
  - Concurrency (fork)
  - Typechecking (done at parsing rather than at runtime)
- - GUI using JavaFX (add, edit, execute code in a GUI)
+ - GUI using JavaFX (add, edit, execute and even debug code in a GUI)

 *Up next:*
  - Final Exam Requirement